Rep. Paul Rosenthal (DFL-Edina) has left the Minnesota House of Representatives.

 Rosenthal cited a number of accomplishments that made him proud of his time in the House, including legislation to combat fraud against seniors and vulnerable adults, increasing penalties for hit and runs and securing funding to begin improving the congested Interstates 35W/494 interchange.

-He currently serves on the House Commerce and Regulatory Reform Committee, the House Transportation Finance Committee and as the DFL-Lead on the House Veterans Affairs Division.
+In the 2017-18 biennium, Rosenthal served on the House Commerce and Regulatory Reform Committee, the House Transportation Finance Committee and as the DFL-Lead on the House Veterans Affairs Division.

 'A very successful session?'
 Or, 'a debacle?'
 The reviews are mixed in the immediate aftermath of the 2018 session.